United Theological Seminary: Academics

-The seminary offers Master of Divinity (M.Div.), Master of Theological Studies (M.T.S.), Master of Arts in Christian Ministries (M.A.C.M.), and Master of Ministry (M.Min.) degrees at the masters level, as well as a Doctor of Ministry (D.Min.) degree at the doctoral level.
+The seminary offers Master of Divinity (M.Div.), Master of Theological Studies (M.T.S.), Master of Arts in Christian Ministries (M.A.C.M.), Master of Ministry (M.Min.) and Master of Arts (M.A.) degrees at the masters level, as well as a Doctor of Ministry (D.Min.) and Doctor of Theology (Th.D.) degrees at the doctoral level.
 Students in the Master of Divinity program can choose a number of concentrations, such as Church Renewal, Pastoral Caregiving and Wesleyan and Methodist Studies.
 Students who live in a geographic area where theological education is not readily accessible can choose one of the seminary's online programs.

 The school's Doctor of Ministry program is one of the largest in the nation.
 Students in the program can choose from over forty concentrations, which each involve participation in a peer focus group cohort led by a faculty mentor specializing in the given concentration.
 United also offers a number of non-degree programs.
-The seminary also offers an Online Teaching and Learning Certificate (OTLC) for professors, pastors, and administrators who are hoping to expand their expertise in distance learning and online education, as well as the Course of Study School of Ohio online program.
-The school also houses the School for Discipleship and Renewal, which includes the Pohly Center for Supervision and Leadership Formation, the Center for Urban Ministry, the Center for Worship, Preaching and the Arts, the Harriet L. Miller Women's Center, and the Center for Hispanic/Latino Ministries, which all offer classes for enrolled students, clergy, and lay leaders.
+The seminary also offers an Online Teaching and Learning Certificate (OTLC) for professors, pastors, and administrators who are hoping to expand their expertise in distance learning and online education.
+The school also houses the Bishop Bruce Ough Innovation Center and the Fire Academy, which offer classes and resourcing for enrolled students, clergy, and lay leaders.
 In February 2013, the seminary created a new online Hispanic lay ministry school as part of its Center for Hispanic/Latino Ministries.
+In 2021, the Hispanic Christian Academy became the Hispanic House of Study, offering a Master of Divinity in Spanish, as well as certificate programs for laity and clergy.